shimonpi/AppliedCFD_Tutorials/Tutorial_3/Tutorial_3_2/README.md

 For convenience, we will scale the size by 0.333333333333333 to have more rounded values in the vertices definition.

-The setup for the mesh using 'blockMesh' is as follows:
+The setup for the mesh in 'system/blockMeshDict' is as follows:

 ```cpp
 convertToMeters 0.333333333333333;